SubleXBle/Fail2Ban-Report/README.md

 🔐 Security Notice

 **Current Status:**
-> Fail2Ban-Report currently manages bans and unbans through **UFW**, serving as a safe solution.
+> Fail2Ban-Report currently manages bans and unbans via UFW, providing a safe and persistent solution.
-> It does **not** directly modify Fail2Ban jails or change existing fail2ban configurations as it uses ufw for it's own permanent "Jails"
+It does not modify Fail2Ban jails or existing Fail2Ban configurations directly, instead using UFW for its own "permanent jails".

-> Fail2Ban-Report now supports **multi-server setups** and **role-based access**:
-> Viewer accounts are read-only, while Admins can manage bans/unbans via the dashboard.
+> Version 0.5.0 introduces multi-server support and role-based access: Viewer accounts are read-only, while Admins can manage bans/unbans and blocklists across all connected servers via the dashboard.

 **Future Direction:**
 > A potential long-term enhancement could include **direct interaction with Fail2Ban jails** — for example, user-controlled bans and unbans per jail.